Do you know the science-power behind simple exercise?

 She learned to take a bath with lavender oil after long work in the dental clinic.

-She practices hydrotherapy, bathing with hot and cold water became part of her life on weekends and holidays.
+She said she practices hydrotherapy, bathing with hot and cold water became part of her life on weekends and holidays.

 She knew that hot stimuli through water relax muscles, stimulate circulation, and raise body temperature.
 These activities activate defense cells, hormones, and messengers are released.